Ukraine Forces Entering Key Town In Russia-annexed Region - UrduPoint

 Zaporizhzhia -- Europe's largest nuclear energy facility -- has been at the centre of tensions in recent weeks after Moscow and Kyiv accused each other of strikes on and near the plant, raising fears of an atomic disaster.

-- 'Illegal and illegitimate' annexation - Following Friday's annexation, Washington announced "severe" new sanctions against Russian officials and the defence industry, and said G7 allies support imposing "costs" on any nation that backs the annexation.
+- 'Illegitimate' annexation - Following Friday's annexation, Washington announced "severe" new sanctions against Russian officials and the defence industry, and said G7 allies support imposing "costs" on any nation that backs the annexation.

 Ukrainian President Volodymyr Zelensky urged the US-led military alliance NATO to grant his country fast-track membership.